 Bridge construction, on the other hand, is a very well-understood engineering challenge that has been solved numerous times.
 Building a bridge is low on iteration, high on time and cost planning, and this is where Waterfall is often used.

 How do OKR and Scrum compare?

 OKR and Scrum are similar in that both frameworks need a person dedicated to their implementation, a “Scrum Master” or an “OKR Ambassador”.
+Scrum is more known for its implementation by product teams though product evangelicals are also ascribing to OKR as well.
 Both have clearly defined roles, and their responsibility is to ensure teams stick to the frameworks.
 Scrum is a highly prescriptive framework with specific roles and ceremonies.
 The benefits of Scrum include transparency, project visibility, and constant communication.
 The team collectively decides what work they can complete in short 2-week “sprints” which makes scrum a very democratic process.

 OKR also has a set of rules, although not as codified as Scrum.
 Those rules determine what an Objective can be, what Key Results are, and how they work together to measure the achievement of goals.
 Like Scrum, OKR has timeframes, however, these are a lot longer (quarterly and yearly) than two-week sprints.
 Creating OKRs involves first, company leadership deciding what they want to achieve, then teams creating their own OKRs and aligning them to the goals of the company.

 OKR and Scrum can and do work together quite successfully as long as everyone is clear about the scope and parameters of each framework.
 The OKR methodology we use at Perdoo includes Initiatives, the things that teams work on to achieve their Objectives.
 Sprints fit nicely with Initiatives to work within a quarterly cycle for Group OKRs.